richaaccion/fastify_demo/routes/README.md

 QUERIES:

-API does not return a response if we don't specify asycn while configuring end point
+Q - API does not return a response if we don't specify async while configuring end point
+A - Since we are returning JSON object in the end point, we need to convert it into a promise (async keyword)